Bundesdruckerei-GmbH/python-project-kickstarter/docs/sub-template.md

 ## Possible Extensions

-Currently we're limited to adding to the end of files.
+Currently, we're limited to adding to the end of files.
 If the base template is modified to include [jinja blocks](https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance) then we could add options to the middle as well.